-Richard moved to the University of Edinburgh in 2007 and worked as clinical fellow dividing my time between clinical work and research.
+Richard moved to the R(D)SVS, University of Edinburgh in 2007 and worked as clinical fellow dividing my time between clinical work and research.
 He was awarded a second Wellcome Trust fellowship to continue his studies into T cell activation in 2008.
 In 2012 Richard was awarded a third Wellcome Trust fellowship to explore how antigen presentation cells activate a pathogenic T cell response.
 Richard was appointed Head of Small Animal Medicine in 2011 and Head of Veterinary Clinical Research in 2012.
 He was promoted to Head of Companion Animal Sciences in 2016 and was awarded a Personal Chair in Comparative Medicine in 2017.
 In 2018 he was appointed Deputy Head of School (Academic) at R(D)SVS.

 Evidence for the Richard’s international expertise in vitamin D biology include :

-- Invitations to speak at national and international symposium on my vitamin D research (eg Rank Foundation 2013 , Comparative Biology Society 2015, Translational Veterinary Research Conference, Hong Kong 2015)
+- Invitations to speak at national and international symposium on my vitamin D research (eg Rank Foundation 2013 , Comparative Biology Society 2015, Translational Veterinary Research Conference, Hong Kong 2015, Hong Kong 2019)

-- Invitations to present research seminars at UK universities on vitamin D research (eg Universities of Cambridge 2013 and Bristol 2015)
+- Invitations to present research seminars at UK universities on vitamin D research (eg Universities of Cambridge 2013, Bristol 2015, Sheffield 2018, 2019)